 -

-Obtain a positive LMIA if your work permit requires one.
+Obtain a positive LMIA if your proposed employment requires one.

 -

-Gather all supporting documents, including passports, employment records, and proof of qualifications.
+Gather the required supporting documents, which may include your passport, employment records, job offer, LMIA documents, and proof of qualifications.

 -

-Complete the application forms accurately and prepare payment for processing fees.
+Complete the required application forms accurately and pay the applicable processing fees.

 -

-Submit the application and wait for processing updates from IRCC.
+Submit your application and monitor processing updates from IRCC.

 Studying and Working in Canada